JohanHorsmans/cds-visual-exam-2021/assignment_4/README.md

 "-l", "--layers"
 default = [8, 16]
-nargs="*" # nargs specifies that it should convert the input to a list. type = int, help = "integer, specify amount of layers and their size (between the input and output layers):
+nargs="*" # nargs specifies that it should convert the input to a list. type = int, help = "integer, specify amount of layers and their size (between the input and output layers).
 ```

 _Save model:_